 Keywords for the question: research, need, study, rest of the child’s

 The answer lies in lines 2-3 of paragraph no. 8.
-In the previous paragraph (paragraph no. 7) the writer talks about the need of research to study the impact.
-Then, in paragraph no. 8, the mention the reaction of Dr Jenny Gibson, “Dr Jenny Gibson agrees, pointing out . .. ., there is very little data on the impact it has on the child’s later life.”
+In the previous paragraph (paragraph no. 7) the writer talks about the need for research to study the impact.
+Then, in paragraph no. 8, they mention the reaction of Dr Jenny Gibson, “Dr Jenny Gibson agrees, pointing out . .. ., there is very little data on the impact it has on the child’s later life.”

 Here, child’s later life = rest of the child’s life